 And the majority of these people said, they fell far more connected and comfortable, moment to moment with people outside their workplaces than with any of their co-workers â€” the nearby colleagues, including their superiors, with whom they communicate majorly through e-mails or chat programs.

 This is very much a new world with countless numbers of legal and security issues for both employer and employees, which are beyond the domain of this post.
-My focus, rather, is on the profound impact these new 21st century forms of divided attention and isolation such as wearing of headphones have on the behavior of individuals, company cultures and the society at large, how they make people more than ever all alone among a group of trifling associates.
+My focus, rather, is on the profound impact these new 21st century forms of divided attention and isolation such as wearing of headphones have on the behaviour of individuals, company cultures and the society at large, how they make people more than ever all alone among a group of trifling associates.

 Aikes Wireless Anti Pollution Mask – Integrated with high-tech bone conduction module, It can provide you fine-quality original sound with less harm to your eardrum, more safety, comfort and health.
 The three-dimensional structure is designed precisely based on the data about facial structure of people in recent 20 years.
 With bone conduction headphones, there are no speakers going over or into your ears, depleting your senses.